bleyerj/jaxmat/demos/phenomenological_models/multisurface_plasticity.md

 The `MultiSurfacePlasticity` class defines the main constitutive behavior.
 It extends `SmallStrainBehavior` and is defined by several different fields: an elastic model, a list of yield surfaces, and a list of their corresponding yield stresses.

-During initialization, the __post_init__ method checks that the number of yield surfaces matches the number of yield stresses, then sets the internal state (InternalState) with the correct number of plastic multipliers.
+During initialization, the __post_init__ method checks that the number of yield surfaces matches the number of yield stresses.
+We then implement the `make_internal_state` method to create the internal state (`InternalState`) with the correct number of plastic multipliers.
 This ensures consistency and avoids manual setup when extending the model to more surfaces.

 The `constitutive_update` method then performs an implicit return-mapping procedure using `optimistix.root_find`.
 The residuals correspond to the plasticity complementarity conditions of each surface, enforced using Fischer-Burmeister functions, and the incremental generalized plastic flow rules which leverage the normals of each surface.
 Note that the final residual, called `res`, is a PyTree as a nested list/tuple and does not need to be flattened.
 All residuals are then solved together within a single implicit solve.